PatchworkExplorer/cp4waiops-connectors/airgap.md

   "password":"<example.io generated entitlement key>" }
 ```
-3. Enter the following command to include the auth.json in your .dockerconfigjson.
+3. Enter the following command to include the auth.json in your dockerconfigjson.

 ```
 oc get secret/pull-secret -n openshift-config -ojson | \